GDP in Eurozone

 Eurozone - GDP

-The third estimate of GDP released by Eurostat revealed that growth was steady in the Eurozone in the third quarter.
-GDP increased a seasonally-adjusted 0.3% in Q3 over the previous quarter, which matched the first and second preliminary estimates.
-The result is also the same as Q2’s 0.3% expansion.
+The third estimate of GDP released by Eurostat revealed that growth was steady in the Eurozone in the fourth quarter.
+GDP increased a seasonally-adjusted 0.4% in Q4 over the previous quarter, which matched the second preliminary estimate.
+The result is also the same as Q3’s 0.3% expansion.
 A solid performance in the domestic economy drove the result, while the external sector dragged on growth.

-Looking forward, the Eurozone’s growth story should remain largely unchanged as supportive monetary policy, an improving labor market and less austere fiscal policy support the economy.
-FocusEconomics Consensus Forecast panelists expect the Euro area economy to expand 1.6% in 2016, which is unchanged from last month’s forecast.
-For 2017, panelists expect the economy to expand 1.4%, which is also unchanged from last month’s forecast.
+An improving labor market and a stronger global economy should support growth this year.
+FocusEconomics Consensus Forecast panelists expect the Euro area economy to expand 1.6% in 2017, which is up 0.1 percentage points from last month’s forecast.
+For 2018, panelists expect the economy to expand 1.5%.

 Eurozone - GDP Data